Petto11/Community_detection/README.md

-COmmunity detection analysis on actors perfoming in Netflix's movies
+Community detection analysis on actors perfoming in Netflix's movies